Most people with pericarditis need monitoring and treatment to reduce the pain and swelling.

 - acute pericarditis – symptoms begin suddenly, but don’t last long

-- chronic pericarditis – symptoms develop gradually but may persist after an acute attack
+- chronic pericarditis – symptoms develop gradually and persist, or may persist after an acute attack

 - recurring pericarditis – repeated attacks of acute pericarditis.